Prag8855/aab/content/guides/permanent-residence.md

     This is where things get really unclear and complicated.
 It seems like having property qualifies you?

 Just having money in your bank account is not enough.
 They don't care if you have a million euros, because it could be gone by the time your retire.

+Pensions from other countries also apply.
+Especially other EU countries.

+If you don't meet the pension requirement, you might still qualify for citizenship.
+German citizenship does not have a pension requirement.[^41]

 ## Permanent residence alternatives